ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-gb.md

 #### Step 3: Add the failover IP in the "Advanced TCP/IP Settings"

-In the new window, click on `Add...`{.action} under `IP addresses`.
+In the new window, click on `Add...`{.action} under "IP addresses".
 Enter your failover IP address and the subnet mask (255.255.255.255).

 ![advance configuration section](images/image4-4.png){.thumbnail}